anvaka/ngraph.offline.layout/README.md

 This will run the 3d `force-based layout` for `500` iterations.
 Each `5th` iteration is saved into `./data/{ITERATION_NUMBER}.bin` file.

-Every word in the paragraph above highlighted as `code symbol` can be changed via optionsa argument:
+The layout can be configured with options argument:

 ``` js
 // run only 100 iterations